 Access to Advisors for Formal Title IX Complaints: Both the Complainant and the Respondent, as parties to the matter, shall have the opportunity to use an advisor (who may or may not be an attorney) of the party's choosing.
 The advisor may accompany the party to all meetings and may provide advice and counsel to their respective party throughout the Sexual Misconduct process, including providing questions, suggestions and guidance to the party, but may not actively participate in the process except to conduct cross-examination at the hearing as outlined in the Resolution/ Hearing section below.
 If a party chooses not to use an advisor during the investigation, the institution will provide an advisor for the purpose of conducting cross-examination on behalf of the relevant party.
 All communication during the Sexual Misconduct process will be between the institution and the party and not the advisor.
-The institution will copy the party's advisor prior to the finalization of the investigation report when the institution provides the parties the right to inspect and review directly related information gathered during the investigation.
+The institution provides the party's advisor prior to the finalization of the investigation report when the institution provides the party is advisor prior to the finalization of the investigation gathered during the investigation.
 With the party's permission, the advisor may be copied on all communications.